Coastal Travels by Motorhome

 Even along the coast where much of the population live, and given that Australia has one of the longest coastlines in the world and more beaches than just about anywhere else, not all of it is easily accessible.

-More conventionally and certainly able to be travelled in any motorhome or caravan is the Great Ocean Road in south western Victoria, between Torquay and Warrnambool.
+Of course any coastal road trip conversation has to include the world famous Great Ocean Road.
+Certainly able to be travelled in any motorhome or caravan it resides in south western Victoria, between Torquay and Warrnambool.
 Built between 1919 and 1932, during the Great Depression it’s a memorial to WW1 soldiers Certainly it is immensely popular and well known, even to those who haven't been there.
 Covering everything from beaches, rainforests to the Twelve Apostles, it’s on many a traveller’s to-do list.

 Some years ago we were in eastern Canada and a local tourist office advised us to get off the freeway and travel along a parallel country road.
 It was great advice and that’s exactly the case with the NSW Grand Pacific Drive (aka the low road) which starts about an hour south of Sydney at Stanwell Tops and follows the coast, with a few diversions around Wollongong, to Nowra.
 Undoubtedly the cantilevered Sea Cliff Bridge is what most visitors remember at the northern end, but there are some great sights to see along the way and that includes quite a few beach front caravan parks.
 The dairy farming country around Kiama is particularly spectacular.